wow-signal-dev/metadata-remote/REVIEWS.md

 ---

-> "It was an application I was thinking of making because I really needed it.
-You have made an application that will work for me before I write in go, which I plan to learn.
+> "It was an application I was thinking of making because I really needed it...
 I thought it would use a lot of resources because it was written only in python, but I did not encounter any problems while running it on raspberry pi 2.
 You made a very nice application."
 >
 > — u/senior-intern